This post contains affiliate links.

 As unique people, all of our goals are unique and finding a system that actually works (without feeling overwhelming) can be a real challenge.
 For me, Unbound is the perfect solution because it works for all my varying goals and truly serves as the one place to organize and track everything I want to work towards.
 On top of organizing my goals – it emphasizes self-care, reflection, gratitude, morning routine, good habits and more.

-So if you’re looking for a better way to achieve your goals, spend your time with purpose and live your best life in 2019 — check out the Unbound Planner to see if their system would work for you.
+So if you’re looking for a better way to achieve your goals, spend your time with purpose and live your best life — check out the Unbound Planner to see if their system would work for you.
 They have a ton of patterns and colors to pick from!
 Plus they have the Daily Flagship Planner, the Mini Daily Planner, and the Weekly Planner as well as notebooks to help you design your day and reach your goals.